rupertraphael/medicable/README.md

 We are developing a medical appointment booking system for front-line workers at medical clinics.
 Hence, the system will be primarily used by frontline medical staff, such as nurses, doctors and especially, receptionists.

 We expect the users to:
-– have computer literacy,
+- have computer literacy,
-– be accustomed to using medical terms,
+- be accustomed to using medical terms,
-– be familiar with the clinic, and
+- be familiar with the clinic, and
-– be authorized to use the system.
+- be authorized to use the system.

-Patients will not be the ones directly interacting with the interface.
+**Patients will not be the ones directly interacting with the interface.**

 ## Work Contexts